Kakweiken

 The Kakweiken partnership brings together the Kwikwasutinuxw Haxwa'mis First Nation and three wildlife tourism operators under a shared stewardship framework.
 Each partner brings their own guests to the Kakweiken River for bear viewing — operating independently but governed by shared protocols that put the land first.

 This is Indigenous entrepreneur-led conservation tourism.
-The commercial recreation tenure ensures responsible, regulated access.
+The Nation's traditional laws govern how the territory is used.
+The commercial recreation tenure formalizes that authority within the provincial system — ensuring no one operates here without the partnership's consent.
 The partnership ensures no single interest outweighs the wellbeing of the river, the bears, or the territory.

 The Nation